europarl/open-data-beta-testing/data-structure/meps/README.md

         org:role            <https://data.europarl.europa.eu/def/ep-roles/MEMBER_PARLIAMENT> .
 ````

-It says that this membership is a about a MEP (`org:role`) of the 3rd parliamentary term (`org:organization`), whose country of mandate is Belgium (`euvoc:represents`), and that the membership started on 25 July 1989 and ended on 18 July 1994 (`org:memberDuring`).
+This Membership tells us that 12345 was a member of the European Parliament (`org:role`) during the 3rd parliamentary term (`org:organization`), whose country of representation is Belgium (`euvoc:represents`), and that the membership started on 25 July 1989 and ended on 18 July 1994 (`org:memberDuring`).

-#### Example 2: National party
+#### Example 2: Membership-Function to retrieve the MEP's National party

-An example of a fictitious membership specifying the national party of a MEP is the following one:
+An example of a fictitious membership specifying the national party of MEP 12345 is the following one:

 ````turtle
 <https://data.europarl.europa.eu/membership/12345-f-56789>